 From 1 April 2016 there will be a change to minimum earnings that will affect the amount of money that low paid temporary workers get in their pay packets, and it applies to temporary workers too.

-Announced by the Chancellor George Osborne in his July budget, the new National Living Wage will apply to workers aged 25 and over and will be £7.20 an hour, rising to £9 an hour by the end of this parliament in 2020.
-It will apply to all employees, whether full or part time, temporary or permanent.
+Announced by Chancellor, George Osborne, in his July budget, the new National Living Wage will apply to workers aged 25 and over and will be £7.20 an hour, rising to £9 an hour by the end of this parliament in 2020.
+It will apply to all employees, whether full or part-time, temporary or permanent.